-The Data inputs/outputs output the data stored at the selected address during a Bus Read operation.
-During Bus Write operations they represent the commands sent to the command interface of the Program/Erase controller.
+The data inputs/outputs output the data stored at the selected address during a bus read operation.
+During bus write operations they represent the commands sent to the command interface of the internal state machine.

 2.3 Data inputs/outputs (DQ8-DQ14)